pavlovajane/cs50-final-project/README.md

     2. User is notified in real-time if their password is aligned with the rules
   * Logged in user's name is shown on the right of the menu
     1. If a user isn't logged in, they can't access any functionality except for login and registration
+    2. If wrong user name or password are given - the app will show a confused penguin with clarification what went wrong
   * User can choose their default metrics settings - imperial (mi, mph, Fahrenheit) or metric (km, kmh, Celsius)
     1. Settings will be saved for future use
     2. Settings are shown near logged user's name